DhruvalBhinsara1/Influencer-and-Platform-Data-Analysis/readme.md

 ## Dataset Summary

 The dataset includes:

 - Engagement metrics (likes, comments, shares)
 - Financial data (revenue generated, ad spend)
 - Follower counts and demographics
 - Platform, region, brand, and category information

+IMPORTANT DISCLAIMER: This repository uses a completely synthetic dataset created for demonstration and educational purposes only.
+Any names, brands, follower counts, metrics, events, or other data that may resemble real individuals, organizations, or happenings are purely coincidental and not deliberate.
+Do not use this data for production decisions or to represent real people or companies.

 ## Analysis Stages & Deliverables